-The boy just stood there, shrugged his shoulders and did not reply.
+The boy, who was rather scared of his father, just stood there, shrugged his shoulders and did not reply.

-His father then old him the story about young George Washington.
+His father then proceeded to tell him the following story about young George Washington.

-George’s father was concerned about a cherry tree that was cut down.
+George’s father was concerned about a cherry tree that had been cut down.

-Young George looked at his father and said, “I cut it down father”.
+Young George looked at his father and said, “I cannot tell a lie, I cut it down father”.